LambdaLabs/docsy-lambda-docs/README.md

 the repository from which the [Lambda docs site](https://docs.lambdalabs.com/) is built.

+## Contributing

+All contributions to the docs are appreciated, no matter how small!

+If you encounter a buggy or unclear instruction, but don't know how or don't have the time to fix it, you can create a ticket by clicking **Create a documentation issue** at the right-hand side of the page.

+You can make a quick fix to a page by clicking **Edit this page** at the right-hand side of the page.

+You can create a new, simple page by clicking **Create child page** at the right-hand side of the page that you want to create a new page under.

+For complex fixes and complex new pages, you'll want to follow the instructions, below, to:

+1. Clone the repository and make your changes.
+2. Preview your changes locally.
+3. Create a pull request for review.

 ## Building

 The Lambda docs site is built using the [Hugo](https://gohugo.io/) static site